carpentries/amy/docs/users_guide/index.md

 If a membership is granted an extension to the membership date terms, do not change the original membership end date.
 Instead, click the gray "Extend" button at the bottom of the membership view.
 Enter in the new membership end date.
 The number of days of the extension will automatically be calculated.
 Add in any comments, such as the context for the extension or a link to more information.
 Multiple extensions can be granted.
 The duration of the extension can be edited in the membership's edit view.

+#### Renewing memberships

+When a member site renews a membership, do not create a new member record.
+Instead, click the green "Create new & roll-over" button at the bottom of the membership view.
+A new member view will appear, with the following fields pre-populated.
+Any of these values can be edited.
+A membership can be rolled over only once.

+* **Name**: Same as previous
+* **Can this membership be publicized?**: Same as previous
+* **Variant**: Same as previous
+* **Agreement start** and **Agreement end** Starts on end date of previous membership; ends one year from start
+* **Contribution type**: Same as previous
+* **Instructor training seats and workshops allowed**: Same as previous or standard amounts allowed for that membership

+This also includes the options to auomatically copy over member organisations (for consortiums only) and copy over associated persons and their roles.

+The number of workshops or instructor training seats rolled over from the previous membership should be manually entered.
+These workshop/instructor training seats counts will be reflected in the available counts for both the new and previous memberships.

 ### Adding a New Person